Q: Who will review my submission, and how long will it take?

 Q: Is grant funding available through REV Connect?

 A: REV Connect does not award funding.
 Expert feedback and technical assistance are provided at no charge to submitters.
 If a project is defined through REV Connect, the utilities and market partners will work together to identify the appropriate source of funding.
+For many utility opportunities advanced through Innovation Sprints, funding has already been identified.

 Q: Is there a limit or goal for the number or dollar amount of REV Connect projects to be completed?